Dwight Peck's personal Web site

 Dr Pirri bushwhacking the forests of the Jura, with confidence.

-Meadows near La Neuve on a brilliant day, but, due to Dr Pirri's late rising on Saturdays, not enough time to make it to the Crêt de la Neuve today.
+Meadows near La Neuve on a brilliant day, but, due to Dr Pirri's late rising on Saturdays, there's not enough time to make it to the Crêt de la Neuve today.

 The beautiful meadows near La Neuve on 25 January 2003.